Incorporate in Alaska

 SUBMIT YOUR INITIAL REPORT

 In Alaska, new corporations are required to file an initial report with the state.
-This report is simply a statement of information about your corporation.
+This report is simply a statement of your corporation’s contact and ownership information that you then update yearly.
 The report requires general information about your corporation, such as your corporation’s address and registered agent.

 An electronic form is available on Alaska’s Division of Corporations, Business and Professional Licensing website.